Google keeps growing its presence in Kendall Square - The Boston Globe

 “There were just a lot of reasons why I thought it made sense to invest here,” he said after the event, citing the talent coming out of local universities, as well as the number of Android employees who wanted to stay in Boston, rather than move to Silicon Valley (including himself).
 “We’re proud to have our roots here.”

-Google employees in Cambridge started going into the offices on a hybrid schedule last month after more than two years of working remotely.
-The spaces feature perks such as in-house baristas, cafeterias that serve breakfast and lunch, and video game rooms.
+Google employees in Cambridge started going into the company’s offices on a hybrid schedule last month after more than two years of working remotely.
+Google’s local offices The spaces feature perks such as like in-house baristas, cafeterias that serve breakfast and lunch, and video game rooms.

 Advertisement